RedisLabs/redislabs-docs/content/rc/security/access-control/data-access-control/configure-acls.md

 - Read-Only (`+@read ~*`) - Only the `read` command category is allowed for all keys.

-### Module command permissions
+### Advanced capability command permissions

-Note that you can define permissions for the Redis module commands of any modules that are part of your subscription;
+Note that you can define permissions for the Redis commands of any advanced capabilities that are part of your subscription;
-however, these permissions can only be used for databases that support those modules.
+however, these permissions can only be used for databases that support those capabilities.